Reasons to request access

-The Access to Health Records Act 1990 allows a personal representative of the deceased to make such an application.
-Solicitors will often say that inquiries about the testamentary capacity of a patient who has now died are part of a claim arising out of the death.
-It is inappropriate to disclose information on this basis and the consent of the personal representative should be sought before disclosing to other family members for this specific purpose.
+Solicitors will often say that inquiries about the testamentary capacity of a patient who has now died are legitimate inquires under the Access to Health Records Act 1990 as the inquiry is pertaining to a claim arising out of the death.
+However it is inappropriate to disclose information on this basis, and MDDUS advise the consent of the personal representative should be obtained before disclosing to other family members for this specific purpose.

 - The procurator fiscal (Scotland) or coroner (England, Wales & Northern Ireland) requests a full copy of the deceased’s records for the purpose of investigating the circumstances of their death.

 Such requests commonly come via an approach by the police, who in these circumstances act as an agent for the procurator fiscal or coroner and the data controller is usually obliged to comply.